Rio02coder/QRIO-Components/README.md

 # Setup QRIO Meta server

 To setup the QRIO meta server we require to create backends.
 First we need to: `cd QRIOMeta-main/core/backends` and then change the files `qrio-m02`, `qrio-m03` up till `qrio-m11` if we wish to support backends which are different from the backends mentioned in those files.
 These files are the initial IBM quantum backends we have placed as an example.
+If we are happy with the example backends provided there, we can use them as provided.
 Also, the number of files to modify/create here are the `number nodes in the cluster - 1` (as one of the nodes in the cluster will be the master server and no job is scheduled there).
 So, if a vendor wants to create more backends, they are free to do so by creating more files with the filename format qrio-m<number>.py Additionally, we can ignore other files currently in the directory.

 # Running QRIO Meta server